james-priest/100-days-log/docs/log6.md

 - **children** - array of nodes "owned" by parent
 - **siblings** - nodes in that same children array

-Iterating through a tree is called **traveral**.
+Iterating through a tree is called **traversal**.
 There are different orders of traversal including:

 - Breadth-First - starts at the top and goes horizontal left to right